-It was the cold that brought me back, along with the hammer of the engine pulsing through my tailbone.
-It was ocean cold, the kind that soaks into your bones and chills the marrow.
-The kind of cold that likes to pretend you’ll never, ever, be warm again.
-I didn’t know where I was, but the fog must have leaked out of my ears and filled the sky, because suddenly I was moving through it, on the deck of a rust-bucket chugging through black water as slick as ice.
+It was the cold that brought me back around, along with the hammer of a ship’s engine pulsing through my tailbone.
+It was ocean cold, the kind that soaks into your bones and chills the marrow, the kind of cold that feels like you’ll never be warm again.
+I didn’t know where I was, but the fog must have leaked out of my ears and filled the sky, because suddenly I was moving through it on the deck of a rust bucket chugging through still, black water.

-The ferry’s horn drowned me out, and my counterpart stood, craning her neck to see around the bow.
+The ferry’s horn drowned me out, and my companion stood, craning her neck to see around the bow.
 I rose, doing my best to find my sea legs, and followed her lead, crossing to her side of the deck and occupying a chunk of empty rail.
-I leant forward and squinted, giving the railing an extra tight squeeze so I didn’t go face first into the water.
-That would be a quick dive into the deep freeze.
+I leant forward and squinted, giving the railing an extra tight squeeze so I didn’t go face-first into the water.

-There was a shadow condensing from the fog in front of the boat.
-At first, I thought it might have been the mast of another boat, a sailboat maybe, then the horn sounded again, and a growl of speech issued from somewhere in the grey.
+A shadow condensed from the fog in front of the boat.
+At first, I thought it might have been the mast of another boat — a sailboat maybe — then the horn sounded again, and a growl emanated from somewhere in the grey.
 A moment later, there was the orange flare of a cigarette tip.

-The ferry slid in next to the dock, and I watched as the figure snagged a coiled rope from the deck and tied the boat up.
+The ferry slid in next to the dock, and I watched as a figure snagged a coiled rope from the deck and tied the boat up.
 A moment later he produced a gangplank and set it down.
-He stomped a booted foot onto the wood as if that were the final, all securing measure, then waved.
+He stomped a booted foot onto the wood as if that was the final, all securing measure, then waved.

 “Here we are.”